cbrun/cbrun.github.io/_posts/2016-04-14-ecore-design-checklist.md

 ## Ground rules

-### ☑ States the purpose and audience of the models
+### ☑ The purpose and audience of the models are stated

 A model is a representation of a system **for a given purpose**.
 Just like Object Oriented Programming never was intended to help "structuring code so that it's close to the real world" a metamodel doesn't have to match the real world.